How to Fix Blue Lagoon Hair

 How to Fix Blue Lagoon Hair, Girl Who Travels the World

 Three of us got our hair wet.
 Three of us used the Lagoon’s conditioner.
-And we still had stiff hair.
+And we ALL had stiff hair.

 Why Don’t Regular Conditioners Work?